-To run the model, the correct path to the EMEP/MSC-W model code has to be set (mpirun path_to_the_modelcode/Unimod).
+To run the model, the correct path to the EMEP/MSC-W model code has to be set (mpirun path\to\the\modelcode/Unimod).

 It is recommended to submit the script as a batch job.
 Please check the submission routine on the computer system you are running on.
 In the newer model versions (since 4.0) the number of nodes is set automatically from what is asked for when submitting a job.
-The approximate time and CPU usage is described in Section 1.2 will be stated at the end of the log file, before printing the Timing.out file.
+The approximate time and CPU usage is described in Section 1.2 programme is finished will be stated at the end of the log file, before printing the Timing.out file.
 The model results will be written to this same directory.
 Please make sure there is enough disk place for the model results.
 For more information about the model result output files, see chapter 3.